 University Approved Forms:

-- Contract for Services and Checklist (PDF) Use for consultants, contractors, special service, etc. and work is being done on campus.
+- Checklist (PDF) and Contract for Services agreement.
+Use for consultants, contractors, special service, etc. and work is being done on campus.

-- Cover Sheet and Local Engagement Agreement(PDF) Use for speakers, artists, and performers or anyone who is performing, the event is advertised, or merchandise is being sold.
+- Checklist and Local Engagement Agreement(PDF) Use for speakers, artists, and performers or anyone who is performing, the event is advertised, or merchandise is being sold.

 - Department Templates Forms created specifically drafted for your department by OGC.